FH-Potsdam/docker-node-proof-of-concept/README.md

 # To start a container in detached mode, you use -d=true or just -d option.
 By design, containers started in detached mode exit when the root process used to run the container exits.
 A container in detached mode cannot be automatically removed when it stops, this means you cannot use the --rm option with -d option.
 #
 docker run -p 61428:8080 -u "app" -e "NODE_ENV=production" -m "300M" --memory-swap "1G" -d user/fancy-name

+# see the package.json scripts how they are used in this project
 ```